Nephrite Meaning & Uses

 In terms of color, nephrite primarily appears in shades of green, influenced by its iron-rich actinolite content.
 However, it showcases a broader palette, including white, yellow, and brown hues.
 In contrast, jadeite offers more vivid colors, often found in whites, greens, and even reds.

 Overall, while jadeite may appeal with its vibrant hues, nephrite stands out for its resilience.
-This unique combination of characteristics makes nephrite a cherished choice for various applications.
+This unique combination of characteristics, coupled with the ability to perform the chime test, makes nephrite a cherished choice for various applications.

 Understanding the Geological Composition and Structure of Nephrite Jade